 Five LC students participated in the Virginia Foundation for Independent Colleges (VFIC) 13th annual statewide collegiate Wells Fargo Ethics Bowl on February 12-13, on the campus of Shenandoah University in Winchester, Va.

-The Lynchburg College team competed against other highly qualified student teams from Virginia’s 15 leading independent colleges and universities, debating a variety of case studies highlighting campus-based dilemmas under the title, “Ethics and Integrity in Campus Relationships.”
+The University of Lynchburg team competed against other highly qualified student teams from Virginia’s 15 leading independent colleges and universities, debating a variety of case studies highlighting campus-based dilemmas under the title, “Ethics and Integrity in Campus Relationships.”

-The Lynchburg College student team, coached by Dr. Laura Kicklighter, associate professor of philosophy, included: Katherine Chappell ’12, Elizabeth Childress ’12, Zachary Hughes ’13, Jillian Gates ’13, and Courtney Zongrone ’15.
+The University of Lynchburg student team, coached by Dr. Laura Kicklighter, associate professor of philosophy, included: Katherine Chappell ’12, Elizabeth Childress ’12, Zachary Hughes ’13, Jillian Gates ’13, and Courtney Zongrone ’15.

 The team finished 2-2 with wins over Hollins University and Shenandoah University.
 LC lost to the University of Richmond and Hampden Sydney College, which went on to win the competition.